kostadinoff/phd/notes.md

 - RARECARE gathered data on cancer patients diagnosed from 1978 to 2002 and archived in population-based CRs, all of which had vital status information available up to at least
 31st December 2003.
 For 11 countries, the CRs covered the entire national population (Austria, Iceland, Ireland, Malta, Norway, Slovakia, Slovenia, Sweden, Northern Ireland, Scotland and Wales); the other countries do not have national cancer registration and were represented by regional CRs covering variable proportions of their national populations.
 The mean population covered, over the period 1995–1999, was about 162,000,000, corresponding to 39% of the population of countries participating in RARECARE and 32% of the European Union (EU27) population.
 Systematic data checks were performed to detect errors, inconsistencies or unusual combinations of site, morphology, sex and age at diagnosis.7,8 Only a negligible proportion (0.14%) of cases had major errors and had to be excluded.7 RARECARE collected data from 89 CRs; however the present paper considered data from 76 CRs, excluding CRs which did not classify cancers according to the third edition of the International Classification of Diseases for Oncology (ICD-O3),9 and also those which collected data on childhood cancers only.

--The bottom tier corresponds to the WHO names of individual cancer entities (http://www.iarc.fr/en/publications/ pdfs-online/pat-gen/) and their corresponding ICD-O-39 codes.
+- The bottom tier corresponds to the WHO names of individual cancer entities (http://www.iarc.fr/en/publications/ pdfs-online/pat-gen/) and their corresponding ICD-O-39 codes.
 Bottom tier entities were grouped into categories (middle tier) considered to require similar clinical management and research.
 Middle tier entities were grouped into general categories (top tier) considered to involve the same clinical expertise and patient referral structure.

--RARECARE defined rare cancers as those with an incidence of <6/100,000/year, corresponding to <30,000 new cases/year in Europe.
+- RARECARE defined rare cancers as those with an incidence of <6/100,000/year, corresponding to <30,000 new cases/year in Europe.
 A total of 186 cancers were rare according to this definition

 - About 74% of rare cancers had an annual incidence rate of <0.5/100,000.
 However, this plethora of cancers accounted for only 70,000 (3%) of the 2.5 million cancers diagnosed each year.
 Another 17 cancer types, with incidence 0.5–1/100,000, accounted for 49,000 new diagnoses each year in EU27, while the 31 cancer types with incidence >1–6/100,000, accounted for 422,000 new cases/year.
 Seventeen common cancers accounted for the remaining cases.